 1,612 cases of West Nile virus in the Midwest in 20181

 1,135 cases of spotted fever rickettsiosis reported in the Midwest in 20181

 For individuals suspected of having vector-borne infectious disease, early diagnosis and treatment are critical to prevent further harm.
-Mayo Clinic Laboratories’ arsenal of vector-borne disease testing includes serological and molecular evaluations for common and rare illness most prevalent in the Midwestern U.S. Not only do we offer testing for individual disease states, such as a newly released PCR testing for Powassan virus, but comprehensive panels that evaluate for a number of vector-borne conditions that present with the same symptoms.
+Mayo Clinic Laboratories’ arsenal of vector-borne disease testing includes serological and molecular evaluations for common and rare illnesses most prevalent in the Midwestern U.S. Not only do we offer testing for individual disease states, such as a newly released PCR test] for Powassan virus, but comprehensive panels that evaluate for a number of vector-borne conditions that present with similar symptoms.